TAMU-Robomasters/aimbots-dev/README.md

 It is designed to be a starting point for your own RoboMaster software projects.
 Be sure to check out Taproot for more information.

-**Note:** Currently, Taproot only supports the RoboMaster Development Board Type A. In the future, you will be able to configure this repository for other development boards.
-See aruw/controls/taproot#9.

 This template includes the following:
 - Code generated from the `taproot` and `modm` repositories.
 This generated code is located in `/template-project/taproot` and includes the hardware abstraction layer provided by